koo5/understand_humans/mrkev/README.md

 		turn a tab-indented text with hierarchical notes into a rdf description of that hierarchy.

 	### TextEditor
 		using contenteditable to edit text.
-Buttons to mark up pieces of text, and link them to literals asserted in the store.
+Buttons for marking up pieces of text, and linking them to literals asserted in the store.
 Adding a two-way synchronization is possible.
 These annotated pieces are called Spans.
 Additional assertions can be created about Spans.
-Hierarchical notes are composed of Spans too.
+Hierarchical notes are composed of Spans.
-		Saving/loading of a rdf representation of the text, along with all quads.
+		Saving/loading of a rdf representation of text, along with all additional quads.

 	### notes tree
 		a viewer of hierarchical notes as a tree.